It’s on its way! There is no stopping it! Christmas is coming!

 If I was really unwell or struggling with pain, it didn’t matter.
 Expectations were non-existent.
 All that mattered was that we were together, relaxing and celebrating in whatever way we could.

 All that mattered was that Christmas Day, the most wonderful day of the year had arrived.

 This Christmas will require even more adjustment to the way we celebrate.

-I’ve just had major spinal surgery and I’m struggling to move and function with the days normal essentials, let alone add in celebrations.
+I’ve just had 3 spinal surgeries this year which all failed.
+We moved house and are still trying to recover, and I’m struggling to move and function with the days normal essentials, let alone add in celebrations.

 We have a plan though.
 Everything will be scaled back even more than last year.
 It has to be.
 We did consider canceling Christmas altogether but quickly reminded ourselves the reason for the season is not the tinsel and trimmings.
 It’s to celebrate the birth of Jesus and the gift of eternal life that He brings.